-Carers Northern Ireland is part of Carers UK, the national membership charity for unpaid carers.
-We are here to listen and to give carers expert information and tailored advice.
+Carers NI is part of Carers UK, the national membership charity for unpaid carers.
+We are here to listen and to give carers expert information and support.
 We champion the rights of carers and support them in finding new ways to manage at home, at work, or in their community.
 We're here to make life better for carers.